c2m2/Neuro-VISOR/README.md

 # virtual-reality
-Repository for Temple University's Center for Computational Mathematics and Modeling's virtual reality project
+Repository for Temple University's Center for Computational Mathematics and Modeling's virtual reality project.
+This project provides a prototype for visualizing and interacting with computational simulations in virtual reality, with a particular emphasis placed on neuronal dynamics (ND) simulations.

 ## Code quality
 [![Codacy Badge](https://app.codacy.com/project/badge/Grade/ac2c4122b3174e4a8209ef2e791792b3)](https://www.codacy.com?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=c2m2/virtual-reality&amp;utm_campaign=Badge_Grade)

+## Quick Start Guide
+1. Clone project to any location
+2. Ensure the correct version of the Unity Editor is installed
+3. Open project in Unity and open Assets/Scenes/MainScene.
+4. Hodgkin-Huxley simulation code is provided locally within the project along with one example neuron geometry to run on.
+These should run automatically upon pressing play.
+Additional sample geometries can be downloaded from [INSERT LINK].
+If using the Unity Editor, these geometries should be placed within 'Assets/StreamingAssets/NeuronalDynamics/Geometries'.
+If using a standalone build, the application will look for cell archives within `virtual-reality_Data\StreamingAssets\NeuronalDynamics\Geometries`.

 ## Documentation
 Our code is documented [here](https://c2m2.github.io/doxyhtml/index.html)